leangjia/blender_docs/trunk/blender_docs/manual/addons/rigging/rigify/bone_positioning.rst

 .. tip:: Eye Pivot

-   If your eye has a spherical shape you can define its pivot by entering Edit Mode and selecting two opposite vertices on the center meridian -- or the opposite poles -- and snapping the cursor to selection by pressing :menuselection:`Snap --> Cursor To Selected`.
+   If your eye has a spherical shape you can define its pivot by entering Edit Mode.
+   Select two opposite vertices on the center meridian -- or the opposite poles -- and snapping the cursor to selection by pressing :menuselection:`Snap --> Cursor To Selected`.
    If your eye is a complete sphere and its location it's not applied, then you can just use its center of mass.